On This Page

 • If not optimized with caching, batching, or a hybrid infrastructure, the costs associated with training and inference for LLMs can become significant.

-• Innovations always need to be balanced with regulations, including data residency, privacy, and ethical AI frameworks.
+• Innovations always need to balance regulations, including data residency, privacy, and ethical AI frameworks.

 • An enterprise GenAI platform will need a dedicated stack and advanced talent to adopt AI.

 For CTOs, it is a matter of mastering the GenAI stack, and the rest is purely strategic.
-It will be these organizations, master these layers, who separate from the rest, “experimenting” with AI from those who leverage it to gain a sustainable competitive edge in 2025 and beyond.
+It will be these organizations that master these layers who differentiate themselves from those merely "experimenting" with AI and instead leverage it to gain a sustainable competitive edge in 20266 and beyond.

 The generative AI tech stack comprises the application frameworks and the tooling ecosystem with seven layers: